Environmental Design of Buildings (MSc)

 - Available for full-time and part-time study and for study by distance learning.

-There are eight taught and two project modules in the first stage of the course.
+There are six taught and two project modules in the first stage of the course.
 The modules approach the subject from a variety of angles that are intended to cut across the integrating threads of heating, lighting, acoustics and sustainability, including:

 - The given conditions facing environmental designers, including future conditions implied by climate change.